emmoscript/Actividad_Integradora/README.md

 - [ ] **Performance Tuning**: Continuous optimization
 - [ ] **Cost Optimization**: Advanced cost analysis and recommendations

-## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.

-### Development Setup
-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Submit a pull request

 ## 📄 License

 This project is developed for academic purposes as part of the **"PARALLEL AND DISTRIBUTED PROGRAMMING"** course.